hpe-dev-incubator/hpe-dev-portal/content/platform/hpe-greenlake-for-data-fabric/home.md

 4. It’s difficult to stage data near a cloud in order to enable bursting, as needed

-To address these challenges, HPE GreenLake for Data Fabric enables features like Global Namespace, a consistent application layer to develop against, multi-modal interfaces (NFS, S3, Kafka and HDFS) and data transport solutions.
+To address these challenges, HPE GreenLake for Data Fabric enables features like Global Namespace, a consistent application layer that supports a broad range of APIs, languages and protocols that developers and data scientists can leverage to address multiple analytics use cases (data analytics, AI/ML),  multi-modal interfaces (NFS, S3, Kafka and HDFS) and data transport solutions.
 It also enables a fine-grained consumption model and associated pricing.

 HPE GreenLake for Data Fabric strives to enable this abstraction for quantifiable business outcomes.
 It lets customers focus on their business instead of spending time and effort constantly trying to find and relocate data.